The basics of sequences and series in mathematics

 Differences between sequences and series

-Although the terms “sequence” and “series” are often used interchangeably, they denote distinct concepts.
-A sequence focuses on a set of individual values, while a series deals with the sum of these values.
+Although the terms “sequence” and “series” are often used interchangeably, they refer to distinct concepts.
+A sequence focuses on a sequence of individual values, while a series deals with the sum of these values.
 This distinction is crucial for understanding their use in various mathematical contexts.
-For example, sequences can help study individual behaviors, while series focus on cumulative results.
+For example, sequences can help study individual behaviors, whereas series focus on cumulative results.

 Importance of sequences and series in applied mathematics

-Sequences and play a key role in many areas of mathematical research and application.
-In calculus, they allow for the exploration of concepts such as convergence and continuity.
-In statistics, they aid in modeling phenomena by establishing trends from data collected at regular intervals.
+Sequences and play a key role in many fields of mathematical research and application.
+In analysis, they allow the exploration of concepts such as convergence and continuity.
+In statistics, they help model phenomena by establishing trends from data collected at regular intervals.
 In the field of operations research, series can provide models to optimize decisions in complex systems.

 Practical applications of sequences and series